cjloff/blog/src/blog/a-workflow-for-structuring-css-and-reducing-unused-rules-in-umbraco-projects.md

 <h2>Conclusion</h2>

-We have combined ITCSS, BEM and client dependency to provide a workflow for building and maintaining our CSS in Umbraco, and in the long run reduced the amount of redundant CSS rules being loaded on each page.
+We have combined ITCSS, BEM and client dependency to provide a workflow for building and maintaining our CSS in Umbraco, and in the long run reduced the amount of redundant CSS rules being loaded.